beautifulbran/stakecrashbot/README.md

    - [Tampermonkey](https://www.tampermonkey.net/)
    - [ViolentMonkey](https://violentmonkey.github.io/get-it/)

-2. Download the script file from GitHub:
+2. Copy the script file from GitHub:
    👉 **[Stakecom-Crash-Bot.user.js](https://github.com/beautifulbran/stakecrashbot/blob/main/Stakecom-Crash-Bot.user.js)**

 3. Copy the code from the .js file, add a new script in your userscript manager and paste it!